rossetti/KSLBook/docs/02-Chapter2.md

 Many random number generators require the specification of a seed to start the generated sequence.
 Even though the generator within the KSL use seeds, there really is no need to utilize the seeds because of the well defined methods for moving within the streams.
 Now, let's illustrate how to create and manipulate streams.

 ### Creating and Using Streams {#ch2creatingStreams}
-To create a random number stream, the user must utilize an instance of `RNStreamProvider`.
-This process is illustrated in in the following code.
+To create a random number stream, the user must utilize an instance of `RNStreamProvider.`  This process is illustrated in in the following code.
 This code creates two instances of `RNStreamProvider` and gets the first stream from each instance.
 The instances of `RNStreamProvider` use the exact same underlying default seeds.
 Thus, they produce *exactly the same* sequence of streams.

 (ref:example1) Exhibit 1 Creating a Stream Provider
 ```kt